-The unit of currency in Egypt is the Egyptian pound, Jordan is the Jordanian Dinar and in Israel it is the New Israeli Shekel.
+The unit of currency in Jordan is the Jordanian Dinar and in Egypt is the Egyptian pound.
 We suggest exchanging your money before travelling to remote areas and smaller towns, as exchange facilities can be limited.
 Try and keep some small notes and coins on you, as on street stalls and in small shops they may not have the change to break up a high denomination note.
-ATMs are common across Egypt, Jordan and Israel and we recommend using an ATM inside a bank where possible.
+ATMs are common across Egypt and Jordan and we recommend using an ATM inside a bank where possible.
 Most major credit cards are widely accepted across the continent, though please bear in mind the charges of your provider.
 Debit cards are also widely accepted but may have a limit to the amount of cash you can withdraw - consult your bank about this before travelling.